KopiasCsaba/PhantomAnimationFramework/README.md

  * Move/Resize the rectangles as you need it
  * Rename the rectangles in the debug window, this will be the output filename prefix
  * When you finished, copy and paste the exported code back into the html.
+ * Execute the gen.sh And your frames will be generated!
+ * There is three sets of images for every "name": name_in_####.png, name_mid.png, name_out_####.png, this way you can insert the first and last sequence easily into your NLE with the single frame between them.
+This way you can easily set the duration of the effect by setting the single frame's length.
+Otherwise you would be required to freeze the last frame, and mess around with that.

 # How to code it?
  * Write your animation steps in a form of loops and step-by-step functions that will be executed sequentially.
 Avoid using any time based operation or effect.